 Gender identity.
 "Gender identity or expression" is defined as the gender-related identity, appearance, expression, or behavior of a person, regardless of the person's assigned sex at birth.

 Discriminatory actions.
 The 9th Circuit Court of Appeals has ruled in favor of a female employee who claimed her former employer treated her less favorably than similarly situated male employees in violation of federal law under Title VII of the Civil Rights Act of 1964 (Davis v.
 Team Elec.
 Co., 520 F.3d 1080 (9th Cir.
 2008)).
-In this case, the employee provided evidence that the employer gave her a disproportionate amount of dangerous and strenuous work, excluded her from meetings that male co-workers attended, and failed to respond to her radio communications.
+In this case, the employee provided evidence that the employer gave her a disproportionate amount of dangerous and strenuous work, excluded her from meetings that male coworkers attended, and failed to respond to her radio communications.
 The employer subsequently terminated her employment even though it retained male electricians with less seniority.
-The court ruled that the evidence was sufficient to support the employee's claim that she suffered an adverse employment action and that she ...
+The court ruled that the evidence was sufficient to support the employee's claim that she suffered an adverse employment action and that she was entitled to ...